Am-Filo/algovest-cp/README.md

 To build application in use command `npm run build` this command create a new folder **dist** in project root.

+To create project documentation run `npm run compodoc` this command create new folder **documantation** in project root.

 ### Settings

 #### Network